Individual Beef Wellington

 Garlic Rosemary Potatoes

-1 desiree potato per person chopped into 3 pieces
+1 desiree potato per person chopped into 3 pieces.
+Leave the skin on by all means

-Drizzle with oil and salt.
+Drizzle with peanut or olive oil and salt.
 Make sure the potatoes are well covered.
 Mix through roughly chopped garlic gloves, with the skin intact and sprigs of rosemary.
 If you rub the rosemary between your hands the fragrance will release more readily.

 Bake for 35-40 minutes in a preheated oven at 180C or until golden brown and soft.